ronaldlindev/bananaRipeness/README.md

 ```
 flask run
 ```

+## Usage

+The web application will ask for access to the user's webcam.
+Centering an image of a banana on the webcam and clicking 'Capture' will cause the model to output its perdicted ripeness classification.

 (Hosted server for the web service has been discontinued due to server costs) Previously hosted here: https://bananaripeness.onrender.com